Question: Is lower back pain early pregnancy sign of miscarriage?

 ⇒ Fetal tissue from vagina

-Vaginal bleeding during pregnancy is one of the commonest ways to tell you are having a miscarriage.
-However, some women will not bleed; rather will complain of back pain with the passage of fetal tissues from vagina.
+Vaginal bleeding during pregnancy is one of the commonest ways to tell you may be having a miscarriage.
+Some women will pass blood clots or pieces of tissue from the vagina along with back or abdominal pain.

 I’m bleeding and cramping with back pain, what to do?